Convergence of Services at the City Level:

 - Chief Medical Superintendents (CMS)

-- Divisional Urban Health Consultant (DUHC)/ Nodal Officer-Urban Health and Family Planning/ District Program Managers (DPM)
+- Divisional Urban Health Consultant (DUHC)/Nodal Officer-Urban Health and Family Planning/District Program Managers (DPM)

 - Urban Health Coordinator

-- City Community Process Managers (CCPM)
+- City Community Process Managers (CCPM) Medical Officer In-Charge (MOIC)/Private facilities In-charge

 Background: The National Urban Health Mission (NUHM) recognizes ‘convergence between departments’ as essential element to meet the health needs of ever-growing urban population.
 Towards this, Government of India released a letter in June 2017 to the states regarding formation of City Coordination Committee (CCC) in NUHM cities.
 However, CCCs were not formed and activated hence opportunity to utilize this convergence platform remained untapped.
 The inter and intra department convergence can be ensured by the following: